Ah Well. Never Bet Against Applebee’s Salad Bars

 2. If your analysis leads you to conclude David Brooks might be right, refer to rule 1.

 Images: Jan Steen, Rhetoricians at a Window, 1662-1666.

-Hokusai Katsushika, Temma Bridge, Osaka, between 1827 and 1830.Explore posts in the same categories: bad behavior, MSM nonsense, Republican knavery, Stupidity, words mattter comment below, or link to this permanent URL from your own site.
+Hokusai Katsushika, Temma Bridge, Osaka, between 1827 and 1830.bad behavior, MSM nonsense, Republican knavery, Stupidity, words mattter comment below, or link to this permanent URL from your own site.